 inactive (API) at any time to disable the SIM and stop incurring the monthly fee.
 You can reactivate at any time by switching the status back to Active/

-Whichever IoT development hardware you’re using, you’ll need to set its Access Point Name (APN).
+Whichever IoT development hardware you’re using, you’ll need to set its Access Point Name (APN) to

 This is a straightforward process, but different devices place the setting in different locations, so please follow these instructions which will help you set up your type of device.